didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 The learning tax approach is a more restricted version of using company time to learn.
 Instead of just taking any amount of time to learn any subject, employees should make sure that they can demonstrate clearly how whatever they choose to learn at any time have a potential to bring value to the their current project or to the company at large.
 They should also ensure that the amount of time they dedicate to learning is predictable from week to week and doesn't affect their capacity to deliver their tasks.

-Using these restrictions when using company time to learn aim to make sure it's always a win-win for both the employees and the employer.
+Using these restrictions when using company time to learn aims to make sure it's always a win-win for both the employees and the employer.
 Employees win because they don't have to sacrifice personal time to keep learning.
 And the employer wins because they can be sure that what employees are learning will likely bring them value in the near future.

 ## Using the learning tax approach